ziggyJ/corda/docs/source/design/tokens/design.md

 **TODO:**

+* Investigate how linar pointers affect coin seelction.
+Looks at denormalising data to reduce the time needed for selecting coins.
 * Explain how other types of composition would work.
 For example, where a `TokenDescription` comprises multiple other `TokenDescription`s.
-What are some good examples?
-Are there any?
-* Explain how "acceptable contracts" will work for the obligation contract.
-"I'll accept payment in any of the specified `TokenType`s".
+For example: Mortgage securitisation.
+* Introduce the concept of obligations and how it fits in with Token types.
+"An obligation to deliver 10 of X token type".